Investment Strategy and Portfolio Objectives

 - Income – Peritus seeks to create a portfolio that generates high current income provided by bond and loan coupon obligations and, to a lesser extent, dividends from equity investments.

 - Capital Gains Potential – Peritus primarily focuses on the “secondary” market, where they believe there is less competition and more opportunities for capital gains.

 - Less Focus on Credit Ratings – Peritus views credit as either “AAA” or “D” and places limited value on the rating agencies and their methodologies, which are backward looking, reactive, and lag the market perception of risk (e.g., Worldcom, Enron, Lehman, AIG).
-Peritus exploits that fact that most fixed income investors continue to use ratings as one of their primary investment tools.
+Peritus exploits the fact that most fixed income investors continue to use ratings as one of their primary investment tools.

-- Performance – Peritus’ goal is to generate superior long-term performance, focusing on absolute returns for their clients.
+- Performance – Peritus’ goal is to generate superior long-term performance, focusing on absolute returns for clients.